trailofbits/testing-handbook/content/docs/fuzzing/rust/10-cargo-fuzz/index.md

 #### Write a fuzz test {#write-a-fuzz-test}

-Let’s recall the example introduced in the [introduction]({{% relref "fuzzing#introduction-to-fuzzers" %}}) of this chapter, consisting of a `main` and a `check_buf` function.
+Let's recall the example introduced in the [introduction]({{% relref "fuzzing#introduction-to-fuzzers" %}}) of this chapter, consisting of a `main` and a `check_buf` function.
 We want to fuzz test the `check_buf` function.
 For this purpose, we want to restructure the project so that the code we want to test is part of a library crate.

 Initially, your project  probably consists of a Cargo project file (i.e., a Cargo.toml file) and a `main.rs`.
 The Cargo.toml specifies the name of the project, e.g. `your_project`.